ReturnInfinity/BareMetal-OS/readme.md

 Prerequisites
 -------------

 NASM (Assembly compiler) is required to build the loader and OS, as well as the apps writen in Assembly.
 QEMU (computer emulator) is required if you plan on running the OS for quick testing.
 GCC (C compiler) is required for building the BMFS disk utility, the C applications, as well as Newlib.
-Git is used for pulling the software from GitHub. texinfo is required for Newlib.
+Git is used for pulling the software from GitHub.

 In Ubuntu this can be completed with the following command:

-	sudo apt-get install nasm qemu gcc git texinfo
+	sudo apt-get install nasm qemu gcc git

+There are additional dependancies if you are planning on compiling Newlib.
+They can be installed with the following command:

+	sudo apt-get install autoconf libtool sed gawk bison flex m4 texinfo texi2html unzip make

 Initial configuration